Power Profiles

 Rick Calixte

-Rick Calixte-5 months ago
+Rick Calixte-1 year ago

 It should already work with vertical panels?
 Can you share what you're experiencing in a new Issue in the GitHub repository?